 Old Man of Coniston

 It really is worth the effort to get up the Lake District's Old Man of Coniston.
 Not only is the view from its peak unmissable, but so is the rugged scenery you see on the way up.
 What's more, wild swimmers will be in their element – we recommend heading to the secluded tarn of Low Water for a dip.
 If you have energy to spare, make your way north to Swirl How, before descending and then climbing to the summit of Wetherlam.
 There, you can take in the vistas of Coniston Water before making your way back to the village itself, where the comfy and brilliantly appointed YHA Coniston Holly How makes an excellent base.
 Home to private rooms and dorms, the hostel is also a Mountain Leader Training and Assessment base for walkers of all ages and levels.
-For something a little more luxurious, head to Windemere and check in to Storrs Hall Hotel, a beautiful Grade II-listed country house right on the shores, or Applegarth Villa, a glam five-star retreat up in the village.
+For something a little more luxurious, head to Windemere and check in to Storrs Hall Hotel, a beautiful Grade II-listed country house right on the shores, or The Belsfield, an elegant lakeside hotel.

 Viking Coastal Trail

 This 32-mile walk around the coast of the Isle of Thanet can be completed in a couple of days, or you may prefer to focus on the eight-mile stretch that links Ramsgate, Broadstairs and Margate – a flattish stroll along sandy beaches and grassy cliffs.
 Take in the old town of Ramsgate, the lovely beaches and array of pubs at Broadstairs, and the sweeping harbour, foodie hotspots and art gallery at Margate.
-Come evening, head inland and stop at The Duke William, a quintessential Kentish pub with superb food and stylish rooms.
-Or, for a romantic retreat, make your way just north of Canterbury to Honey Tree Lodge, where deluxe cabins await.
+For a romantic retreat, make your way just north of Canterbury to Honey Tree Lodge, where deluxe cabins await.

 For more information about places to stay near these top walks in England, head to our 'Destinations' guides, including the North Norfolk Coast, Cornwall, and Sussex.